gesture-based-ui-development/voice-controlled-millionaire/README.md

 # GestureBasedUIProject
-A repository for a project implementing 'gesture based' technologies BSc in Computing in Software Development Gesture Based User Interface DevelopmentRequirementsWrite up the project under the following headingsincluding all references as evidence of your research.
+This repository contains a project completed for GMIT's Gesture Based URI Development.
+The project stated that we must _Develop and application with a natural user intrface_.

 # Presentation
 https://prezi.com/p/_xs2mrmbsdxa/whowantstobeamillionaire/